EclipsoXIV/smrpg/normal-rta-route.md

 Untimed Jump to Shydelier x2

 ***Mario's Pad***
-Talk to Toad from bottom right
+•	Talk to Toad from bottom right
-Attempt to leave
+•	Attempt to leave
-Mash through Save tutorial
+•	Mash through Save tutorial
-Leave and go to Bowser’s Keep
+•	Leave and go to Bowser’s Keep

 ***Bowser’s Keep***
-Cutscenes
+•	Cutscenes

 ***Mario's Pad***
-2nd option for action command text prompt (3rd Text Box after Toad turns away from Goomba)
+•	2nd option for action command text prompt (3rd Text Box after Toad turns away from Goomba)

 ***Mushroom Way***
-Grab 5 coins from each chest (You can grab 2 extra coins from the 2nd chest if you really really really want a safety heal before Bowyer)
+•	Get 10 total coins between the first 2 chests
-Do flower jump and get the flower in the chest from left platform, then drop down to the Flower Tab behind the ambushing Goomba below
+•	Do flower jump and get the flower in the chest from left platform, then drop down to the Flower Tab behind the ambushing Goomba below
+•	Use the Flower Tab before the Hammer Bros fight

 HAMMER BROS  (50 HP ea) (Chain/Gauge starts tracking on this fight):
-Untimed Attack left
+Untimed Jump left
 Timed Jump on right
 Timed Jump on left
 Timed Jump on right